-This interior design goal is achieved in various ways, including the replacement of floor and wall tiles and adding fixtures such as a towel warmer to add some luxury to the space.
+This interior design goal is achieved in various ways, including the replacement of floor and wall tiles and adding fixtures such as a towel warmer to add some luxury to space.
 All in all, here is a short guide on how to achieve the much-desired elegance and style in your renovated water room.

 The age-old dilemma: a walk-in shower or a bathtub

 A walk-in shower is preferred by the younger population because it is hip and allows easy access to water.
 However, seniors who have mobility issues can also benefit from a walk-in shower because they needn’t raise their feet at all to enter the shower cabin.
-The glass on the cabin is ideal for decoration so you can play with interior design of the bathroom later on if you install a walk-in shower.
+The glass on the cabin is ideal for decoration so you can play with the interior design of the bathroom later on if you install a walk-in shower.